SquareBracketAssociates/Booklet-DataFrame/Chapters/DataFrame-EN.md

 - `replaceNilsWithMode` : Replaces all nil values in the data series with the mode of the data series.

 - `replaceNilsWithNextValue` : Replaces all nil values in the data series with the value of the next non-nil element in the data series.
+If the last value in the data series is nil, it will remain nil even after using this method because there is no value after it which can replace it.

 - `replaceNilsWithPreviousValue` : Replaces all nil values in the data series with the value of the previous non-nil element in the data series.
+If the first value in the data series is nil, it will remain nil even after using this method because there is no value before it which can replace it.

 - `replaceNilsWithZero` : Replaces all nil values in the data series with zero.